pieter-bos/campbell/README.md

 Campbell is a programming language with static typing and function-as-values.

 # Compiling Campbell
 Campbell compiles to SprIl using util.Main, which takes an input file ```input.ham``` as its first parameter and an output file ```output.hs``` as its output.
-NB: the compiler needs all four jars included in the source archive.
+NB: the compiler needs all four jars included in the source archive, the source root is /src/main/java and the resources root is /res.
+These all need to be configured correctly.

 The generated code in ```output.hs``` can be run by navigating the command line to the source directory of sprockell (/sprockell/src), which is included in the supplied archive and running ghci.
 You